Wheest/bib-boi/README.md

 #### Search for possible capitalisation issues

+*NOTE: this script is still a WIP, since bibtex capitalisation actually needs to have braces in it to work properly.*

 Personally I think that paper titles should be capitalised, e.g. "Transfer-Tuning: Reusing Auto-Schedules for Efficient Tensor Program Code Generation", though common words (e.g., "for", "and", "of") shouldn't be.

 Some papers don't follow that rule, but it's your bibliography and as long as the title is the same, you can use whatever capitalisation you want.